-Another predictable farce has been the delays in the council tax rebate scheme.
-Only a handful of councils have issued the £150 that was promised to people living in council tax bands A to D this month, with many warning that payments might not be made until September due to the need to implement new systems.
-Worse still, those who most need the rebate are the least likely to pay by direct debit and may have to wait months for councils to set up new portals to accept claims.
+Another issue with the benefits system is the delays in the council tax rebate scheme.
+Only a few councils have issued the £150 promised to people living in council tax bands A to D this month, and many warn that payments may not be made until September.
+The individuals who need the rebate the most are the least likely to pay by direct debit and may have to wait months for councils to set up new portals to accept claims.

 The benefits system in the UK has significant issues that affect the most vulnerable members of society.
 The lack of awareness of benefits, eligibility criteria, and how to claim them are barriers for many individuals, especially for those who do not have access to the internet or a telephone landline.
 The digitalisation of the benefits system has also left many elderly people behind, as they are unable to access it.
 Furthermore, the delays in the council tax rebate scheme have caused many low-income households significant financial hardship.